VEra-Resonance/AEraLogin_Live/README.md

 ---

-**Built with ❤️ on BASE Sepolia - Coinbase's Ethereum L2 Solution**
+**Built with ❤️ on BASE Mainnet - Coinbase's Ethereum L2 Solution**